Faithlife/CodingGuidelines/sections/gitattributes.md

 Existing repositories should be changed to use LF and the `.gitattributes` setting above.

 Please note that changing CRLF to LF can adversely affect blame.
-This can be somewhat mitigated by using a [`.git-blame-ignore-revs`](https://www.moxio.com/blog/43/ignoring-bulk-change-commits-with-git-blame) file, but GitHub [does not respect](https://github.community/t/support-ignore-revs-file-in-githubs-blame-view/3256) the file as of this writing.
-However, the benefits of LF everywhere (and solving the problems of mixed-line endings) outweigh the costs of difficulties with blame.
+This can be mitigated by using a [`.git-blame-ignore-revs`](https://www.moxio.com/blog/43/ignoring-bulk-change-commits-with-git-blame) file, which will cause GitHub to [ignore those commits in the blame view](https://docs.github.com/en/repositories/working-with-files/using-files/viewing-a-file#ignore-commits-in-the-blame-view).
+The benefits of LF everywhere (and solving the problems of mixed-line endings) outweigh the costs of difficulties with blame.

 To convert a repository, follow these steps: